-Below are countries that grow and process industrial hemp.
-In the United States more than 33 states have laws that allow for hemp growing.
-Colorado, Hawaii, Kentucky, New York, North Dakota, Oregon, Tennessee, and Vermont grew hemp in 2016.
-A number of additional states are expected to begin growing hemp starting in 2017.
+check this out Below are countries that grow and process industrial hemp.
+In the United States 40 states now have laws that allow for hemp growing.
+Colorado, Hawaii, Kentucky, New York, North Dakota, Oregon, Tennessee, and Vermont grew hemp in 2017.
+A number of additional states are expected to begin growing hemp starting in 2018.

 AUSTRALIA and NEW ZEALAND allows research crops.
-And in Victoria, Australia commercial production is now licensed.
+And in Victoria, Australia commercial production is now licensed http://steamaster.net/map191.

-CHILE grows hemp mostly for seed oil production.
+CHILE grows hemp mostly for seed oil production more info.

 CHINA is the largest exporter of hemp paper and textiles. (ma)

 click DENMARK planted its first modern hemp trials in 1997.
 Committed to utilizing organic methods.

 FINLAND has had a resurgence of hemp (hampu) beginning in 1995 with several small test plots.

 FRANCE harvested 10,000 tons in 1994.
 France is the main source of viable low THC hempseed.
 The French word for hemp is “chanvre” read article.